Shiki Homes |

 The ground floor of Ikkō 8 is dedicated to enjoyment and relaxation.
 It’s here you’ll find the open-plan living and dining area.
 With a modern, well designed, and tidy kitchen layout, the space feels spacious and laid back and is an ideal spot for entertaining or just whipping up an easy meal after a long day exploring.

-This living-dining area also features a 50-inch TV with Netflix and a comfy sofa that can also fold out into a bed (full set of linens included), transforming this space into a potential bedroom for larger traveling groups.
+This living-dining area also features a 50-inch TV with a Fire TV Stick so you can sign in to your Netflix account and a comfy sofa that can also fold out into a bed (full set of linens included), transforming this space into a potential bedroom for larger traveling groups.
 On the far end of the living space, and between the kitchen and entrance are sliding Japanese-style doors reminiscent of traditional Japanese shoji, a timeless taste of the beauty of old Japan.

 On the second floor of the property are two separate bedrooms, each with its own luxurious appeal and style.
 There’s the master bedroom boasting a full-size queen bed dressed in elegant linen sheets, complete with tatami mat flooring, and artful light boxes emitting a warm, soft light.
 The second bedroom features a generous queen-size daybed and low table, great for unwinding with a book and a relaxing cup of tea.
 Perfect for those looking for a longer-term destination to set up a home base when exploring Kyoto, Ikkō 8 also has all the additional everyday amenities including complete laundry facilities, including ironing equipment to make your stay perfectly easy.